jeanchristophe13v/PageTalk/README.md

 3. Firefox: https://addons.mozilla.org/zh-CN/firefox/addon/pagetalk-gemini-assistant/?utm_source=addons.mozilla.org&utm_medium=referral&utm_content=search

-> ps: PageTalk in Firefox is yet incomplete for some reasons, but it's still good for summary and conversation.
+> ps: ⚠️PageTalk in Firefox is yet incomplete for some reasons, but it's still good for summary and conversation.
 Stay tuned~

 ### For development
 1. **Clone the repository or download the ZIP and unzip**